TORONTO CUBAN RUMBA LESSONS

 CUBAN RUMBA TRADITION

 In all rumba types, the clave beat (2-3 or 3-2) plays a very important role.
 Afro-Cuban rumba is entirely different than ballroom rumba or the African style of pop music called rumba.
-Rumba developed in rural Cuba, and is still danced in Havana, Mantanzas and other Cuban cities as well as rural areas, although now it is infused with influences from jazz and hip hop.
+Rumba developed in rural Cuba, and is still danced in Havana, Mantanzas and other Cuban cities as well as rural areas.

 The oldest known type of rumba, also known as the old people's rumba because of the slow pace and softer movement.
 It can be danced alone (specially by women) or by couples (men and women).
 There is some level of flirtation between male and female dancers during the dance, but they do not use the vacunao.